Jacqueline Susann: The Love Machine

 Susann's second novel, The Love Machine, is the story of Robin Stone, a ruthless but tormented executive in the cut-throat world of 1960s network television, and three women who love him: Amanda, the doomed fashion model; Maggie, the independent television personality turned movie actress; and Judith, the insecure wife of the network founder.
-Like Valley, the book was considered a roman a clef, with Robin reportedly based on former CBS president James Aubrey.
+Like Valley, the book was considered a roman à clef, with Robin reportedly based on former CBS president James Aubrey.

-Published by Simon & Schuster on May 14, 1969, the book was an immediate success: it spent 32 weeks (13 weeks at #1) on the New York Times best seller list, and was the third highest-selling novel of its year.
-Reviews were not favorable; one reviewer in the New York Times compared the book to "popcorn... a kernel of an idea... exploded into bite-sized nothingness," while Time magazine complained that the book "lacks Valley's primitive vigor.
+Published by Simon & Schuster on May 14, 1969, the book was an immediate success: it spent 32 weeks (13 weeks at #1) on The New York Times Best Seller list, and was the third highest-selling novel of its year.
+Reviews were not favorable; one reviewer in The New York Times compared the book to "popcorn... a kernel of an idea... exploded into bite-sized nothingness," while Time magazine complained that the book "lacks Valley's primitive vigor.

 Film rights were sold to Columbia Pictures for a then-record $1.5 million.
 Directed by Jack Haley, Jr., the film adaptation was released in 1971, starring Dyan Cannon, Robert Ryan, and John Phillip Law.
 Irving Mansfield was executive producer but the film was a critical and commercial flop.
 Susann, who had loathed the film version of Valley, believed this adaptation was even worse.

 Once Is Not Enough

 Susann's third novel, Once Is Not Enough, was published by Morrow on March 20, 1973.
 Once is the story of January Wayne, daughter of a famous film and stage producer, who is hospitalized in Switzerland for three years.
 When she returns home to New York City, she finds that the world is far different from the one she had left.
 January contends with the social upheavals of the late 1960s and early 1970s in a graphic, driving story.
 Susann was candid about the theme of the book, stating that it was one of "mental and spiritual incest".
 After her death, film critic Andrew Sarris pointed out that "If there is any single key to the oeuvre of Jacqueline Susann it is to be found in an extended Electra complex."

-As with her previous novels, reviews were negative (a writer for The New York Times complained of the book's "nearly 500 steadily monotonous pages"), but sales were spectacular: the book spent 36 weeks on the New York Times Best Seller List, eight of which were at #1, and became the second highest-selling novel of 1973.
+As with her previous novels, reviews were negative (a writer for The New York Times complained of the book's "nearly 500 steadily monotonous pages"), but sales were spectacular: the book spent 36 weeks on The New York Times Best Seller list, eight of which were at #1, and became the second highest-selling novel of 1973.
 Susann, with this book, made publishing history as the first writer to have three consecutive number one novels on the Times list.
 The book was filmed in 1975 by Guy Green as Jacqueline Susann's Once Is Not Enough, with Kirk Douglas, Alexis Smith, Melina Mercouri, Brenda Vaccaro (in an Oscar-nominated performance), and Deborah Raffin.
 The film, executive-produced by Irving Mansfield, was not a critical favorite, but was a commercial success, grossing $15.7 million (the equivalent of $65.2 million in 2016).)